 The growth of franchise business in Spain is stimulated by several factors.
-The main of them is always rising number of tourist arrivals ( 8.8 million visitors in 2016), which provides great demand for high quality brands.
+The main of them is always a rising number of tourist arrivals ( 8.8 million visitors in 2016), which provides great demand for high-quality brands.

 According to the Spanish Franchise Association report, some years ago there were 919 franchise brands operating in Spain; 18 percent of them were international and about 50 brands were from France.
 The other countries which entered the market were the United States (42), Italy (37), United Kingdom (14) and Germany (11).